Hole in the Day: Volunteering for war

-Some newspapers reported that Hole in the Day's offer to fight the Sioux had been accepted.
-Papers also stated that Chippewa warrior vs. Sioux warrior was "diamond on diamond" as combatants.
-Papers also felt Hole-in-the-Day could do more against the Sioux with 100 warriors that the "whites"could do with 1000 soldiers.
+Some newspapers reported that Hole in the Day's offer to fight the Dakota had been accepted.
+Papers also stated that Chippewa warrior vs. Dakota warrior was "diamond on diamond" as combatants.
+Papers also felt Hole-in-the-Day could do more against the Dakota with 100 warriors that the "whites" could do with 1000 soldiers.
+Despite his efforts the Red Lake band held a low opinion of Hole in the Day and made it known at their September 1863 treaty signing.
 In 1865 newspapers reported that Hole-in-the-Day regretted not having been able to raise the Chippewa battalion for Major Hatch add fight the south.